 How should victims respond if the trucking company denies requests for semi‑truck accident records?

 Victims should have counsel issue formal preservation and discovery requests and consider filing motions to compel.
-If records are missing, attorneys can seek sanctions for spoliation and pursue alternative evidence such as backup logs, dispatch records, and third‑party video footage to reconstruct the semi‑truck accident.
+If records are missing, lawyers can seek sanctions for spoliation and pursue alternative evidence such as backup logs, dispatch records, and third‑party video footage to reconstruct the semi‑truck accident.

 Can surveillance or traffic cameras help prove a semi‑truck accident claim?